NathanvChand/ACIT-2420-Assignment-2/README.md

 **Key Features:**
 - Reads package names from `User Packages.txt`.
-- Installs each package using `pacman` with the `--noconfirm` flag for unattended installation.
+- Installs each package using `pacman` with the.
 - Basic error handling to ensure the package file exists.

 **Usage Example:**